 You will also have certain responsibilities as a tenant.
 Remember to settle any agreements with your landlord (for example your responsibility to keep up the garden) in writing.
 Are you having any doubts about your contract?
 Does it look a bit dodgy?
-Come and speak to lain or email him at: helphub@st-andrews.ac.uk
+Contact helphub@st-andrews.ac.uk if in doubt.
+You can also refer to Shelter Scotland or Citizens Advice Scotland